 6. Is anyone trying to protect Mueller?

 Yes, but without much legislative progress.
 Senators Thom Tillis, a Republican, and Chris Coons, a Democrat, proposed a bill establishing that a fired special counsel would be reinstated if a panel of judges finds no good cause for the removal.
 Two other senators, Republican Lindsey Graham and Democrat Cory Booker, offered a bill that would require the attorney general or acting attorney general to get approval from a three-judge panel before firing a special counsel.
 Both bills have raised constitutional questions, and both face an uphill battle just to get to the Senate floor for a vote.
-Meanwhile, the political battle over Mueller rages, and he’s drawing support and criticism on cable news shows and social media.

 7. What would happen if Mueller were fired?